-By Fall 2020, there will be 13 medical schools in Texas - 11 allopathic programs and 2 osteopathic programs.
-Two more schools are projected to open by 2023.
+There are currently 16 medical schools in Texas - 12 allopathic programs, 1 podiatric medicine program and 3 osteopathic programs.
 Each school retains final authority for its specific admission requirements.
-When in doubt, call or e-mail the Admissions Office (see p.
-17).
+When in doubt, call or e-mail the Admissions Office (see p.18 for a complete list of schools and their web pages).